 - 1. Site Development.
 Plot/Site Plan.
 Prior to the issuance of any building permits for the subject Project, detailed development plans including site and elevation plans, and including complete landscape and irrigation plans prepared by a licensed landscape architect or architect, shall be submitted for review and approval by the Department of City Planning for verification of compliance with the imposed conditions.
 The plans submitted to Building and Safety shall be revised in substantial conformance with this approval and shall be in substantial conformance with the plans labeled "Exhibit A-6", attached to the subject case file. - 2.
 Vehicular Access.
 Vehicular driveway access to the Project site shall be provided from Sepulveda Boulevard and Plummer Street. - 3.
 Permeable Paving.
 The Project shall incorporate techniques throughout the Project site including permeable paving and landscaping to avoid excessive runoff into the Los Angeles Flood Control Basin. - 4.
 Trash Enclosures.
 All trash enclosure areas shall be screened from public view from Sepulveda Boulevard and Plummer Street. - 5.
 Air Filtration.
 The project shall include an air filtration system having a Minimum Efficiency Reporting Value (MERV 11) to reduce the effects of diminished air quality on occupants of the project. - 6.
 Photovoltaic Solar Panels.
-The project shall include rooftop infrastructure and panels for solar energy generation to serve on-site for a minimum eight units or 10% of the 75-units approved.
+The project shall include rooftop infrastructure and panels for solar energy generation to serve on-site.